There are three reasons you’ve likely ended up on this blog post:

 With that in mind, this article details the key steps and best practices to developing a successful DX strategy and serves as a guide as you build your strategy from the ground up:

 Now, let's get into the details.

 Part of the problem with the term “digital transformation” is it means many things to many people – and they’re all different.
 Often leaders believe that digital transformation leads with technology and the why behind the implementation is only discussed afterward.
 This is a backwards approach – and one we’ve seen fail many times.
 To set digital transformation up for success, it’s essential to start with identifying your business needs and goals and building a strategy from there.

 A great place to start is with your organization’s strategic goals – your 5- to 10-year plan for the future.
 This starts the discussion about digital transformation from a much different – and more effective – position than starting with the technology.
 In order to execute on digital transformation, there needs to be a compelling business case and clear business value identified.

 This also begins the conversation at the C-suite level; something that’s an important step to the cultural shift that goes hand-in-hand with successful digital transformation.
-(We’ll discuss more on this later.)
+(We’ll detail more on this later.)